WomensLaw is not just for women. We serve and support all survivors, no matter their sex or gender.

 If you cannot afford a lawyer, you may be able to find free or low-cost legal help in your area on the MA Finding a Lawyer page.

-If you plan to file for custody on your own, you may want to read the informational manual called Representing Yourself in a Civil Case on the Massachusetts Courts website.
+If you plan to file for custody on your own, you may want to read the informational manual called Representing Yourself in a Civil Case on the Massachusetts Courts website as well as our Preparing for Court – By Yourself section.
 Even if you plan on representing yourself, you may want to consider having a lawyer review your papers before you file them.
 Avoiding mistakes as much as possible will help save you time and may improve your chances of success.